 What’s great about Product Hunt is how they use their brand identity to their benefit, using their signature red to make their CTA stand out on the white background.

-Product Hunt features one key element, which is placed first, and add some more in-depth value for those avid readers that are always keen to scroll down.
-Their text-image ratio is also on point, using their visual elements that are perfectly aligned with the brand identity.
+Product Hunt features one key element, which is placed first and adds in-depth value for those avid readers that are always keen to scroll down.
+Their text-image ratio is also on-point, using their visual elements perfectly aligns with the brand identity.

 Ah, yeah, have we mentioned we love Netflix already?
 Netflix uses personalized content to make sure their readers keep coming back to their newsletter and find true value in it.

 Also, check out their clever use of CTAs!
-Not everyone will be ready to indulge when Netflix’s email arrives, so by adding a combination of ‘Play’ and ‘My list’, they maximize their click rates and potential conversion.
+Not everyone will be ready to indulge when Netflix’s email arrives.
+But by adding a combination of ‘Play’ and ‘My list’, they maximize their click rates and potential conversion.

-When one signs up to the Skyscanner newsletter, they know what they’re looking for.
+When someone signs up to the Skyscanner newsletter, they generally know what they’re looking for.
 Wanderlust-provoking articles with travel tips and suggestions that will help us daydream about being somewhere that’s not the office… And, oh man, do they deliver.

-There’s no question about the value added that their content offers, which makes their newsletter a great way to nurture contacts until they are ready to convert.
+There’s no question about the value that Skyscanner’s content offers, which makes their newsletter a great way to nurture contacts until they are ready to convert.
 And when they are, they’ll find personalized deals to inspire them and encourage them to click-through.

-At Fitbit, they have a clear goal in mind with their newsletter: to drive traffic to their blog, which is meant to inspire readers to become more active and make the most of their device.
-So they highlight their content value at the top (‘Top articles picked for you’) and smartly present their articles in a responsive design that is easy to read (and click!) on mobile.
+At Fitbit, they have a clear goal in mind with their newsletter: to drive traffic to their blog.
+The content is meant to inspire readers to become more active and make the most of their device.
+So they highlight their content value at the top (‘Top articles picked for you’) and smartly present their articles with a responsive design that is easy to read (and click!) on mobile.

 Ah, yeah.
 This is where we try to convince you about how much you need Mailjet… Well, you do!

-As we’ve said before, sending a newsletter requires the right email partner that’ll make it easy to create, send and track your email performance, and that’s what we’re great (like, really great) at.
+As we’ve said before, sending newsletters requires the right email partner that’ll make it easy to create, send and track your email performance, and that’s what we’re great (like, really great) at.

-With Mailjet, you’ll be able to build and manage your email lists using our subscription widget contact management features, and you’ll get to carefully segment your database to send content that your readers really want to read.
+With Mailjet, you’ll be able to build and manage your email lists using our subscription widget Contact List Management features.
+Plus, you’ll get to carefully segment your database to send content that your readers really want to read.

-If you haven’t already, check out our drag-and-drop email editor, Passport, which will help you leverage our amazing template library or create your designs from scratch on the interface to create stunning responsive emails that look good on all devices.
+If you haven’t already, try our drag-and-drop editor, Passport, which will help you leverage our amazing template library.
+Alternatively, create your designs from scratch on the interface to create stunning responsive emails that look good on all devices.

-And once your email is sent out through our interface, via SMTP or with our flexible APIs, you’ll be able to effectively track and optimize performance with detailed metrics, testing and comparison tools that will help you take your email to the next level.
+Once your email is sent out through our interface, via SMTP or with our flexible APIs, you’ll be able to effectively track and optimize performance.
+Use our detailed metrics, testing, and comparison tools to help you take your email to the next level.

 Want to learn all that Mailjet has to offer?
-Check out some of our features below:
+Check out all our features here!